Public Notice – Potential Zoning Ordinance and Comprehensive Plan Amendments, and other items of public interest

 The Town Council has requested that the Planning Board draft a zoning overlay district to cover the Atlantic Beach District area of Middletown.
 Over the past few months two subcommittees of the Planning Board have worked to develop proposed regulations to address the uses that would be allowed in the district, and the design of buildings, landscaping and signs.
-The Board is now seeking public input on the rough drafts that the subcommittees have prepared.
 A public meeting was held on July 31st.
 The presentation is available using the link below.
-Additional written comments will be received until August 16, 2019, and can be mailed to the Planning Dept. 350 East Main Rd., or emailed to firstname.lastname@example.org.
-Following the comment period the Planning Board present revised drafts during another public meeting scheduled for January 22nd at 6pm (link to presentation below).
+Comments were received until August 16, 2019.
+The Planning Board will present revised drafts during another public meeting scheduled for January 22nd at 6pm (link to presentation below).
 The Board is in the process of considering input received before finalizing the draft and forwarding to the Town Council.

 Atlantic Beach District/Lower Aquidneck Ave.
 Roadway Improvements

-The Middletown Planning Board hosted a public meeting at 6pm on April 3oth in the Town Council Chambers to discuss potential improvements to the roadway and streetscape of the lower Aquidneck Ave. area, also referred to as the Atlantic Beach District.
+The Middletown Planning Board hosted a public meeting at 6pm on April 3o, 2018 in the Town Council Chambers to discuss potential improvements to the roadway and streetscape of the lower Aquidneck Ave. area, also referred to as the Atlantic Beach District.
 The Town’s engineering consultant reviewed preliminary design plans for the proposed improvements, and the Planning Board accepted public comments and questions.
-The April 30th presentation and preliminary concept plans can be viewed by clicking on the links below.
+The presentation and preliminary concept plans can be viewed by clicking on the links below.
 The Planning Board’s recommendation to the Town Council is also provided.
 On June 4, 2018 the Town Council voted to proceed with development of 30% design plans for the streetscapes project.
 This desing work is underway.

 April 30, 2018 public meeting presentation & audience poll results: Aquid Streetscape DRAFT 04_30_18_FInal_polling

 Proposed amendments to the Subdivision Regulations

-During its August 26th meeting the Planning Board will hold a public hearing to consider amendments to the Rules and Regulations Regarding the Subdivision and Development of Land as follows.
+During its August 26, 2019 meeting the Planning Board approved amendments to the Rules and Regulations Regarding the Subdivision and Development of Land as follows.
 These amendments have been forwarded to the Town Council: